This is my way of preparing linoleum blocks for printing, and other printers will no doubt have their own ideas and methods.

-There are two types of linoleum I use.
-One is the grey battle ship lino which is smooth and can be cut with sharp detail.
-It has no texture and as such it prints a flat even colour.
-The other one I use is six mm thick cork linoleum.
-Because of the cork it shows a texture when printing, even when all care is taken to smooth sand as perfectly as you can.
-That however looks nice.
-It is more lively.
-I make use of either by itself depending on the effect you want, choose the one which gives you the result you would like – smooth even colour or a textured colour.
-You can also use them in combination while making a multi block print and sometimes also combine them with ten millimeter poplar ply for colour blocks.
+There are two types of linoleum I use: the first is battleship grey lino which is smooth and can be cut with sharp detail.
+It has no texture, and as such, it prints a flat, even colour.
+The second is six millimetre thick cork linoleum.
+The cork gives a texture when printing, even when all care is taken to smooth sand as perfectly as you can.
+That, however, looks more lively.
+Depending on the effect you want, choose the one which gives you the result you would like – smooth even colour or a textured colour.
+You can also use them in combination while making a multi block print and also combine them with ten millimetre poplar ply for colour blocks.

-As a rule I glue the sheet of linoleum with neoprene glue onto a sheet of between four and six millimetre MDF (or medium as they call it here in France).
+Normally I glue the sheet of linoleum with neoprene glue onto a sheet of between four and six millimetre MDF (or medium as they call it here in France).
 Immediately after that run it through the press to even out the lino on the block as the glue might be a bit thicker in some places than in other places.
 Trim and smooth the edges of the lino neatly with a sharp knife and sand paper.
 Then the MDF carrying board is varnished with three coats of gloss varnish: gloss varnish is easier to clean off any ink smudges.
 Also varnish the edge of the lino so water can’t seep into the jute fabric, swell it and lift the edge.

-Varnishing firstly prevents the MDF from swelling and distorting while sanding the block with water proof sanding paper and water, but also when cleaning and rinsing the block after a printing session.
-Besides when you make a slip while inking with the brayer it is easily cleaned.
+Varnishing prevents the MDF from swelling and distorting while sanding the block with water proof sanding paper and water, and also when cleaning and rinsing the block after a printing session.
+In addition, if you slip while inking with the brayer, it is easily cleaned.

-After that I make up a mask of three millimetre MDF to fit snugly around the sheet of lino which has been glued to the heavier MDF sheet.
-The outer dimensions of that sheet are the same as for the entire block, lino and backing MDF sheet.
+The next step is to make up a mask of three millimetre MDF which fits snugly around the sheet of lino [already glued to the heavier MDF sheet].
+The outer dimensions of the sheet are the same as for the entire block, lino and backing MDF sheet.

-As the thickness of the mask is less than that of the lino, it sits slightly lower than the surface of the lino, the pressure is partly taken by the mask while printing which protects the lino from being compressed too much and possibly loose detail.
+As the thickness of the mask is less than that of the lino, it sits slightly lower than the surface of the lino.
+The pressure while printing is partly taken up by the mask, which protects the lino from being compressed too much and losing detail.

-After the Key block has been cut and the registration marks are in place then I use heavy cartridge paper to make offset prints on the other prepared lino block(s) and or Prepared ten millimeter poplar ply block(s).
-To that end the key block is heavily inked (way more than normal) and immediately while the ink is still wet the printed sheet is laid upside down onto the other block (in the registration marks!) and run through the press.
+After the Key block has been cut and the registration marks are in place, I then use heavy cartridge paper to make offset prints on the other prepared lino block(s) and or prepared ten millimetre poplar ply block(s).
+To that end the key block is more heavily inked than usual and, immediately while the ink is still wet, the printed sheet is laid upside down onto the other block (in the registration marks!) and run through the press.

-For colour blocks, where appropriate, I use ten millimeter poplar ply.
-It is a bit rough, but it serves the purpose as it is way cheaper than linoleum.
-Again this sheet has the same dimensions as the lino block assemblage.
-As the surface is tender try to avoid scratches where you don’t want them, sand it also to a fine finish and make sure the registration is in place before making the offset image on it.
+For colour blocks, where appropriate, I use ten millimetre poplar ply.
+It is a bit rough, but it serves the purpose as it is much cheaper than linoleum.
+Again this sheet is cut to the same dimensions as the lino block assemblage.
+As the surface of the plywood is tender try to avoid scratches where you don’t want them.
+Sand it to a fine finish and make sure the registration mark is in place before making the offset image on it.